 If your baby is taking a while to feed, let him!
 I’ve never seen a cow in the paddock with a watch on – we are the only species that considers the time when feeding our young.

 Milk Supply Tip #5: Ditch Or Avoid Formula Top-Up Feeds

 Because the less you breastfeed your baby, the less milk your breasts will make.
 The more formula you give your baby, the less milk you’ll make.
 Worse yet, if you head down the path of offering formula, your baby may wean and start to refuse the breast.
 Unfortunately, this a common and unintended problem.

 Milk Supply Tip #6: Make Sure You’re Eating A Healthy, Balanced, Diet

-Make sure you’re getting plenty of leafy greens, good fats (avocado, chia seeds, eggs, salmon), fresh veggies in a range of colours, protein (keeps you full), nuts and seeds.
+Make sure you’re getting plenty of protein (which keeps you full and your blood sugar levels stable), good fats (butter, avocado, chia seeds, eggs, wild caught salmon), fresh veggies in a range of colours, nuts and seeds.

 Milk Supply Tip #8: Make Sure You’re Drinking Plenty Of Water

 Breastfeeding makes for thirsty work, and your body will suffer if you’re not drinking plenty of water – to the tune of constipation, haemorrhoids and nasty anal fissures.
 Especially in the early days, upping your water intake may save you a great deal of discomfort and pain.

 Taking quality electrolytes, like Endura (in Australia), can be a great help.
 Avoid commercial sports drinks – they're usually lolly waters, full of sugar.

 When you don’t drink enough water, your energy, concentration and focus also suffers.